RKalaj/moviebase/README.md

 # Moviebase:

-* Our team project will consist of a movie database that will provide the user with information about certain movies.
+* Our team project consists of a movie database that will provide the user with information about certain movies.

-* The database will consist of multiple tables with some containing multiple columns.
+* The database consists of multiple tables with some containing multiple columns.

 # Tables:
   * movies